interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

 ``time``                U256            Parachain block number at which this status update was suggested.
 ``proposalStatus``      ProposalStatus  Status of the proposed status update.
 See ``ProposalStatus``.
 ``msg``                 String          Message providing more details on the change of status (detailed error message or recovery reason).
+``btcBlockHash``        H256            Block hash of the Bitcoin block where the error was detected, if related to BTC-Relay.
 ``votesYes``            Set<AccountId>  Set of accounts which have voted FOR this status update.
 This can be either Staked Relayers or the Governance Mechanism.
 Checks are performed depending on the type of status change.
 Should maintain insertion order to allow checking who proposed this update (at index ``0``).
 ``votesNo``             Set<AccountId>  Set of accounts which have voted AGAINST this status update.
 ======================  ==============  ============================================